the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Copy the IP address into your browser and your BinderHub should be waiting.

+If you've been successful, a page identical to [mybinder.org](https://mybinder.org) should appear.
+Type the following URL into the GitHub repo box and launch it: **https://github.com/binder-examples/requirements**.
+You can even sign in to your Docker account to see when the image has been pushed to the registry.

 ## Example config files <a name="exampleconfigs"></a>

 ### `secret.yaml` <a name="secret"></a>